-(h) commits any fraud or dishonesty or acts in any manner which in the opinion of the Company or Management brings or is likely to bring the Contractor or the Company or any Group Company into disrepute or is materially adverse to the interests of the Company or any Group Company.
+(i) commits any fraud or dishonesty or acts in any manner which in the opinion of the Company or Management brings or is likely to bring the Supplier or the Company or any Group Company into disrepute or is materially adverse to the interests of the Company or any Group Company.

-18.2 The rights of the Company under this clause 18 are without prejudice to any other rights that it might have at law to terminate the Engagement or to accept any breach of this agreement on the part of the Contractor as having brought the agreement to an end.
+16.2 The rights of the Company under this Clause 16 are without prejudice to any other rights that it might have at law to terminate the Engagement or to accept any breach of this Agreement on the part of the Supplier as having brought the Agreement to an end.
 Any delay by the Company in exercising its rights to terminate shall not constitute a waiver of these rights.

-18.3 The Contractor shall not be permitted to terminate this agreement pursuant to Clause 2.3(b) unless all Jobs allocated to the Contractor have been completed.
+16.3 The Supplier shall not be permitted to terminate this Agreement pursuant to Clause 2.3(b) unless all Jobs allocated to the Supplier have been completed.

-18.4 The Company reserves the right to withhold payment of any sums due to the Contractor if the Contractor purports to terminate this agreement other than in accordance with clause 18.3.
+16.4 The Company reserves the right to withhold payment of any sums due to the Supplier if the Supplier purports to terminate this Agreement other than in accordance with Clause 16.3.